Stafford Disaster Relief and Emergency Assistance Act: Title III: Major Disaster and Emergency Assistance Administration

+Section 312 explains Duplication of Benefits (DoB), the rule that anyone who receives disaster assistance for a specific loss cannot receive Federal funding for that same specific loss.

-Penalties are set forth in this title.
+Penalties are set forth in Section 314 of this title.
 Any person who misuses the funds obtained under the Act may be fined up to one and one-half times the amount that they misused.
 The Attorney General may also bring a civil action for relief.
 Any individual who knowingly violates any part of this Act can be subject to a civil penalty of no more than $5,000 per violation.

-The last portion of Title III sets forth the requirements of mitigation plans.
+The last portion of Title III, Section 322, sets forth the requirements of mitigation plans.
 Each plan developed by a local or tribal government must both describe actions to mitigate hazards and risks identified under the plan and it must establish a strategy to implement those actions.
 State plans must do four things.
 The first is to describe the actions to mitigate hazards and risks identified under the plan.
 Then it must show a way to support the development of a local mitigation plan.
 The plan must then show how it will provide technical assistance to its local and tribal governments for mitigation plans.
 Lastly, it must identify and prioritize the mitigation actions that it will support as its resources become available.
-The President must allow for sufficient public notice and time for public comment before implementing any new or modified policy under this Act that governs the implementation of any public assistance program or that could result in a major reduction of assistance under the public assistance program.
+The President must allow for sufficient public notice and time for public comment (Section 325) before implementing any new or modified policy under this Act that governs the implementation of any public assistance program or that could result in a major reduction of assistance under the public assistance program.

-The President shall appoint a Small State and Rural Advocate whose main responsibility is to ensure the fair treatment of small states and rural communities in the provision of assistance under the Act.
+The President shall appoint a Small State and Rural Advocate whose main responsibility is to ensure the fair treatment of small states and rural communities in the provision of assistance under the Act (Section 326).
 The advocate may also help small states prepare requests for emergency declarations.